whneo97/duke/docs/README.md

 ### `find` - Find tasks in the tasklist given keywords.

 Finds tasks in the tasklist using given keywords specified by the user.
-Keywords may include type of task, task description, date / time and state of whether task is done / undone.
+Keywords are not case sensitive and could be names of tasks, substrings of it, type of tasks, date in DD/MM/YYYY format, time in HHMM format, whether or not the task is done in the form `done`, `not done`, or `undone`, or   `at` (for events) / `by` (for deadlines).

+Requires input to be in the format `find [keyword]`.

 Example of usage: